inmanta/inmanta-core/docs/install.rst

 Install Inmanta
 ****************
 This page explain how to install the Inmanta orchestrator software and setup an orchestration server.
-On any platform Inmanta requires at least the latest Python 3.6 or 3.7 and git.
+Regardless what platform you installed it on, Inmanta requires at least the latest Python 3.6 or 3.7 and git.

 .. tabs::